spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-design-tokens.md

 ## Themes

 Design tokens are organized in themes.
-This allows you to quickly switch from one theme to another as well as to create your own theme.
+Oryx provides a [preset package](/docs/scos/dev/front-end-development/{{page.version}}/oryx/oryx-presets.html) that provides standard themes to get your started.
+You can use a standard theme, customize a standard theme or bring your own.

 <!-- TODO: add a note link to the theme docs once its ready -->